TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Destroys all the nodes inside a list.
+Destroy all the nodes inside a list.

 If the value of a node is marked as allocated it will be passed to item_destructor otherwise it is left untouched.